Trading Taxes in the UK

 HMRC can examine the circumstances surrounding the transaction to identify a trading motive.
 They may consider the following:

-Whilst all the above factors may be taken into account to determine your financial trading tax obligations in the UK, overall, instruments that generate an income are classed as investment assets.
+Whilst all the above factors may be taken into account to determine your financial trading tax obligations in the UK, HMRC will usually treat shares and similar financial instruments as investment assets, unless the overall pattern of activity clearly amounts to a trade.

 Stock Taxes

 In particular, stock trading tax in the UK is more straightforward.
-This is because there is a higher chance share trading by its very nature will be classed as investments.
+This is because there is a higher chance that share trading, by its very nature, will be classed as investments.

 A judge highlighted the point by stating, “Where the question is whether an individual engaged in speculative dealings in securities is carrying on a trade, the prima facie presumption would be … that he is not.”